 Although it is generally difficult to ascertain the causal relationship between wastewater injection and the occurrence of a particular earthquake, the context strongly suggests that the 2016 Pawnee earthquake represents another case of induced seismicity (Fig. 10).
-Indeed, in the year preceding the mainshock, at least two wells were injecting saltwater at rates exceeding 500 m3/day within 7 km of the epicenter (wells OLDHAM and SCROGGINS) (Fig. 10a,b).
-Furthermore, an increase of the injection rate was reported at two wells located near the epicenter of the Pawnee earthquake.
-At well SCROGGINS (7 km), the injection rate was increased by more than 50% in the three months prior to the earthquake, reaching a peak of 1100 m3/day in early August 2016 (Fig. 10c).
-It may be argued that these changes could have destabilized the fault involved in the Pawnee sequence, since changes in injection rates with the same order of magnitude and taking place over similar distance and duration were reported before the nearby Cushing and Milan seismic sequences (McNamara, Hayes, et al., 2015; Choy et al., 2016).
+Indeed, in the year preceding the mainshock, at least two wells were injecting saltwater at rates exceeding 500m/day within 7km of the epicenter (wells "OLDHAM" and "SCROGGINS") (Fig. 10a and 10b).
+Furthermore, an increase of the injection rate is reported at two wells located near the epicenter of the Pawnee earthquake.
+At well "SCROGGINS" (7km), injection rate increased by more than 50% in the three months prior to the earthquake, reaching a peak of 1100m/day in early August 2016 (Fig. 10c).
+It may be argued that these changes could have destabilized the fault involved in the Pawnee sequence, as changes in injection rates with the same order of magnitude and taking place over similar distance and duration were reported before the nearby Cushing and Milan seismic sequences (Choy et al., 2016; McNamara et al., 2015).